markyou-dev/aseprite-export-scaled-spritesheet/README.md

-# Aseprite Scaled Sheet Exporter
+# Aseprite Exporter: JSON Spritesheet with Custom Scaling

 A Lua script for Aseprite that exports sprite sheets and JSON data using structured filenames, and automatically scales both the PNG image and the JSON coordinate data.